 From his classic poem Stopping by Woods on a Snowy Evening.

-Like many Americans, this poem was one of the first we learned in school, and there's something magical about it.
-Frost is known for his use of ultra-realistic, down-to-earth, colloquial language to explore complex social, philosophical and natural subjects.
+Like many, this poem was one of the first we learned in school, and there's something magical and nostalgic about it.
+Frost is known for his use of down-to-earth, colloquial language to explore complex social, philosophical, and natural subjects.

-The final line of the poem is repeated twice by the narrator at the end of the poem.
-The repetition, implies a double meaning, both a literal and metaphorical journey to be taken.
-We wanted to capture both in this illustration.
+The final line "and miles to go before I sleep" is repeated twice at the end of the poem.
+The repetition implies a double meaning, both a literal and metaphorical journey to be taken.
+We wanted to capture both in our illustration.

 This print is from our book Miles to Go.